SMP Full Form-Statutory Minimum Price

 What is a Statutory Minimum Price?

-A Statutory Minimum Price (SMP) is the lowest legally permissible price at which a product or service can be sold.
-Governments impose these price floors to prevent market-driven undervaluation, ensuring that producers receive adequate compensation for their goods and services.
-This price control measure is often used in sectors like agriculture, labor (minimum wages), and essential commodities.
+A Statutory Minimum Price (SMP) is the lowest legally permissible price for a product or service.
+Governments impose these price floors to prevent market-driven undervaluation, ensuring producers receive adequate compensation in sectors like agriculture and labor.

-Government Regulation: Prices are set and enforced by government agencies.
+- Government Regulation: Set and enforced by government agencies.

 Why is Statutory Minimum Price Important?